Past Events from 2022

 USB Mixer purchased and integrated into the Hameetman sound system with the help of Becca Rose

 at Academic Media Technologies and Michael Zhang.
-The sound on the live-stream is much better than
+The sound on the live-stream is

 last month, so that's a success.
 I think we'll build from here through consistency.